-Flipboard is an online news compilation program.
-I've created this "flipboard" about animal geography during Covid19 to help keep up with animal-related news during the pandemic.
+Flipboard is a media app that allows user to create "magazines" with curated web-based items.
+I've created this "flipboard" about animal geography to help keep up with animal-related news.
 Please feel free to share articles you think I should include!

 For me, Dr. Urbanik has become more than a reader, but a colleague and friend.
 She is a wonderful listener and communicator and she is phenomenal at refining, reorganizing, and transforming chaotic ideas and thoughts into meaningful discourse.
 I will be forever grateful to Dr. Urbanik."

 - Poppy Di Candeloro

 Meridian Herrington has just moved from one side of the country to the other and she must find her way in her new home.
 In the fields near her house, she discovers that she can talk to Beebo and Felix - two chipmunks who are trying to save themselves and their friends from a farmer's poison.
 Join Meridian and her friends to see what happens when one determined girl sets her mind to help others.

 This is a children's book for readers ages 9-12

 Dear Aunt Julie, The book you wrote (in my opinion) was a book that you could really picture.
 I personally think this book is in my Top 10 favorites and that's a lot to say! - Bre Urbanik, age 12